webcursosti/paperattendance/README.md

 ------------

-In order to install PaperAttendance, the paperattendance directory in which this README file is should be copied to the /local/ directory in your Moodle installation.
+In order to install PaperAttendance, the paperattendance directory in which this README file is, should be copied to the /local/ directory in your Moodle installation.
 Then visit your admin page to install the module.

-Also this plugin uses the library included in Moodle that is in the directory mod/assign next to the following libraries that must be installed:
+Also this plugin uses the library included in Moodle that is in the directory mod/assign along with the following libraries that come in the paperattendance project:

 - Phpdecoder
 - Phpqrcode

+However, the following library must be installed in php:

 - Imagick

 As for scanning and using the scanner, you must install the PaperPort program and use the black and white configuration with a resolution of 600 dpi and sensitivity 30.